 Dean/Administrative Intervention Strategies

 Eagle Rock Junior/Senior High School assumes the obligation to assist all students in the development of their talents and interests to the maximum of their potential capacity.
 The Standards of Behavior have been created by a committee of parents, students, teachers, and administrators.
 These standards have been designed to develop responsibility for personal actions within each individual in accordance with the socially recognized values of Eagle Rock High School.
-These standards are aligned with LAUSD’s Discipline Foundation Policy, “Culture of Discipline.”
+These standards are aligned with LAUSD’s Discipline Foundation Policy, “School-Wide Positive Behavior Support.”

 Our ultimate goal is a mature individual who accepts the responsibility to:

-- Respect the property of others, actively discourage theft and vandalism, improve the appearance of our school, avoid littering, and encourage others to do the same.
+Respect the property of others, actively discourage theft and vandalism, improve the appearance of our school, avoid littering, pick up after yourself, and encourage others to do the same.

-- Refrain from wearing clothing that (a) affects a student’s safety or the safety of other; (b) disrupts the learning process; or (c) indicates affiliation with or admiration of negative social influences, such as gangs, substance abuse, or profanity.
-This policy includes headgear (caps, hoods, beanies, bandanas, berets, scarves, etc.).
-With the exception of ER logo headgear, “headgear must be put away or it will be taken away.”
+Refrain from wearing clothing that (a) affects a student’s safety or the safety of other; (b) disrupts the learning process; or (c) indicates affiliation with or admiration of negative social influences, such as gangs, substance abuse, or profanity.
+This policy includes headgear (caps, hoods, beanies) With the exception of ER logo headgear, “headgear must be put away or it will be taken away. ”